CornFLexs/Security-Writeups/writeups/fail-open-db-leak.md

 After uploading, I triggered the shell by accessing the /view/shell.py API.

 **Result:** 🏁 Connection Received!
 I gained full remote access to the attacker's server. 🤘

+---

+## 📊 6.
+Post-Exploitation & Impact
+Inside the attacker's "Data Receiver" server, I checked the exfiltration directories.

+* **Findings:** 📂 The server was largely empty.
+Only a few test files were present.

+* **Conclusion:** 📉 The attack was either caught early or the exfiltration script failed on other targets.
+The organizational data remained safe

+---

+## 🛠️ Tools Used
+Dynamic Analysis: Sysinternals (ProcMon, TCPView), Windows VM.

+* **Reconnaissance:** Nmap, Ffuf, OpenAPI/Swagger.

+* **Exploitation:** Python3, Base64, Netcat.